Consumer Reports says Ram top pickup; Highlander top mid-size SUV

 Later this year, Ford will introduce an F-150 with more aluminum and improved fuel economy.
 The current V8 version gets 15 mpg overall and 22 mpg on the highway, according to Consumer Reports.

-Chrysler’s Jeep Grand Cherokee diesel version was third in the ratings, followed by Hyundai Motor Co’s Santa Fe and Nissan Motor Co’s Murano.
+Chrysler’s Jeep Grand Cherokee diesel version was third in the ratings, followed by Hyundai Motor Co’s (005380.KS) Santa Fe and Nissan Motor Co’s (7201.T) Murano.

 Toyota last week announced that it would increase production of the Highlander at its plant in Indiana by investing $100 million and adding 300 jobs by the summer of 2016.